Purii/react-native-approach-deviceorientation/README.md

-# React Native: Approach to detect device orientation change without additional components
+# React Native: Approach to detect device orientation change without additional native components

 React Native is an awesome technology to develop native applications using JavaScript as cross-platform language.
 You can read more about React Native in the [official documentation](https://facebook.github.io/react-native/), if you’re not already familiar with it.